Samaara-Das/Backtest-Automater/README.md

 - **MT4 exe**: This is supposed to be the path of a terminal.exe file.
 - **MetaEditor exe**: This is supposed to be the path of a metaeditor.exe file.

-Note: If the Stop button is clicked, the application will stop running after the current test is complete.
-So, it won't stop immediately.
+Note: If the Stop button is clicked, the application will stop running after the current test is completed and not immediately.
+So, please be patient.

 ## Instructions on filling the Settings file
 1. The settings below should be filled up in the 1st worksheet of the Excel file.